felipearpa/viewing-state-android/README.md

         val currentDisplayName = when (val state = viewModelState) {
             is EditableViewState.Initial -> state.value.displayName
-            is EditableViewState.Loading -> "Updating to: ${state.target.displayName}..."
+            is EditableViewState.Saving -> "Updating to: ${state.target.displayName}..."
             is EditableViewState.Success -> state.succeeded.displayName
             is EditableViewState.Failure -> "Failed to update to: ${state.failed.displayName} (was: ${state.current.displayName})"
         }